 She turned and walked off with Craig and Kalyra.

-“I’ll come get them if they change their minds.”
-I shouted at Craig knowing that when they stood on the edge of the platform they’d chicken out.
+“I’ll come to get them if they change their minds,” I shouted at Craig knowing that when they stood on the edge of the platform they’d chicken out.
 It’s a long way down from that vantage.

 I watched from afar as a tiny speck walked onto the platform and got connected.
 My heart started racing and my breath caught in my throat.